michaelkpfeifer/michaelkpfeifer.github.io/_posts/2024-03-09-the-order-of-arguments-in-left-folds.markdown

 that most functional languages take the combining function as first argument, the initial value as second argument, and the collection as last argument.
-But then, even in those functional languages, the order of arguments in the combining functino differs.
+But then, even in those functional languages, the order of arguments in the combining function differs.